 is not entitled pursuant to the Corporations Act or this Constitution to attend the meeting.

-If the chairperson of a meeting of Shareholders considers that there are too many persons present at the meeting to fit into the venue where the meeting is to be held, the chairperson may nominate a separate meeting place using any technology that gives Attending Shareholders as a whole a reasonable opportunity to participate.
+If the chairperson of a meeting of Shareholders considers that there are too many persons present at a physical venue of the meeting to fit into that venue where the meeting is to be held, the chairperson may (without giving notice or putting the matter to a vote of Shareholders) nominate an additional physical venue for the meeting linked to the other venue or venues of the meeting using any technology that gives Attending Shareholders as a whole a reasonable opportunity to participate.

 The chairperson of a meeting of Shareholders may withdraw from consideration by the meeting any resolution proposed in the notice convening the meeting, other than a resolution proposed by Shareholders in accordance with the Corporations Act or a resolution required by the Corporations Act to be put to the meeting.